zensolution/SummerProgramming/course_1.md

         More Math library.
 Plear check this link. [&#8594;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math)

-        Find the method that can generate a rand integer?
+        Find the method that can generate a random integer?

 1. String
     ````